 By nature, every single one of us is averse to suffering.
 We avoid it like the plague.
 We do so because we think suffering is primarily about losing something: your health, your money, your comfort, your freedom, your happiness, fill in the blank.

-But in reality, for the Christian, suffering is primarily about gaining something: Jesus Christ.
+But in reality, for Christians, suffering is primarily about gaining something: Jesus Christ.
 However, it’s only by the Holy Spirit’s supernatural work that our hearts are changed to see that suffering is primarily about gaining Jesus, not losing something.
-When the Holy Spirit changes our hearts, in this way, suffering is no longer something we avoid like the plague.
-Instead, suffering becomes something we embrace and even boast in because to embrace and boast in suffering is to embrace and boast in Jesus Christ.
+When the Holy Spirit changes our hearts this way, suffering is no longer something we avoid like the plague.
+Instead, suffering becomes something we embrace and even boast about.
+This is because to embrace and boast in suffering is to embrace and boast in Jesus Christ.

 “So to keep me from becoming conceited because of the surpassing greatness of the revelations, a thorn was given me in the flesh, a messenger of Satan to harass me, to keep me from becoming conceited.
-Three times I pleaded with the Lord about this, that it should leave me.
-But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
-Therefore I will boast all the more gladly of my weaknesses so that the power of Christ may rest upon me.
-For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
+Three times I pleaded with the Lord that it should leave me.
+But he said, “My grace is sufficient for you, for my power is made perfect in weakness.”
+Therefore I will boast gladly of my weaknesses so that the power of Christ may rest upon me.
+For Christ’s sake, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.”

 As we focus on the sufferings of the apostle Paul, it’s essential to keep in mind that there’s a sense in which Paul’s experience of suffering is unique.
 Jesus specifically said that He would “show him how much he must suffer for the sake of my name” (Acts 9:16).
 So the apostle Paul suffered in a way that none of us will suffer.
 But there are at least two reasons why Paul’s experience of suffering in this passage applies to us:

-- On his way back to Antioch as his first missionary journey came to an end, Paul visited each of the churches that God had used him to plant, and he specifically told them: “through many tribulations, we must enter the kingdom of God” (Acts 14:22).
+- On his way back to Antioch, as his first missionary journey ended, Paul visited each of the churches that God had used him to plant.
+He specifically told them: “through many tribulations, we must enter the kingdom of God” (Acts 14:22).
 In other words, suffering is an essential part of the path that every believer must travel to enter the kingdom of God.

 - Throughout the New Testament, Paul instructs his fellow believers—which includes us—to imitate him as he imitates Christ.
-As Paul suffers, he is imitating Jesus.
+As Paul suffers, he imitates Jesus.
 And as we suffer, we imitate Paul as he imitates Jesus.

 So as we experience our suffering, which is just as unique to us as Paul’s suffering was unique to him, we learn from Paul’s example in this passage how to imitate Jesus in our experience of suffering.